-- Graduating students will be awarded two master’s degrees, one from each of those universities.
+Graduating students will be awarded two officially recognized Master of Science degrees, from each of the two universities.
 Moreover, the program is designed so that students may attain the qualifications for a certificate awarded by the European Institute of Innovation and Technology.*

-- During the first-year studies, students will be given an introduction to Innovation and Entrepreneurship and participate in an extended Challenge Project.
+During the first-year studies, students will be introduced to Innovation and Entrepreneurship, and participate in an extended Challenge Project.
 During the same year, students will acquire essential technical skills for working with urban mobility challenges.

-- Between the first and second year, students will participate in a Summer School applying new skills to two different cities located in Europe.
+Between the first and second year, students will participate in a Summer School applying new skills to two different cities within Europe.

 Where can I study Sustainable Urban Mobility Transitions?

 The available universities for the Sustainable Urban Mobility Transitions program are**: